hydrafpv/irc-laprf-gateway/README.md

 - `sudo apt-get install git`
 - `sudo apt-get install libusb-1.0-0-dev`
 - `sudo apt-get install libudev-dev`
+- `sudo apt-get install libavahi-compat-libdnssd-dev`

   Setting the Hostname of the Pi will allow you to connect to it without needing the IP address as well.
  - `sudo nano /etc/hostname` and set it to something unique
  - `sudo nano /etc/host.conf` and update the last line to match your hostname file

+# Windows Setup

+When installing Node.js for Windows, ensure that you install the "Additional Tools" for compiling NPM packages.

 # Installation and Setup

 - Clone this repository: `git clone https://github.com/hydrafpv/irc-laprf-gateway`
 - Install dependencies within the directory created by the repository: `npm install`
 - If you are using the Event Timer, edit the index.js file and insert the static IP address shown on the screen of the timer.
 If you are using the Puck, set the Event Timer IP address to "".

 # Connections